Located in the tropics, that helps to create many unique drinks in Vietnam that you may not find elsewhere.

 Not the home of milk, but Vietnam is famous for its yogurt, a unique drink fermented from sweetened condensed milk.
 Many housewives make yogurt at home, but you can buy it in stores with a different taste.

-Yogurt contributes to digestion and provides various vitamins for health.
-Many children like it and try it when cooled or eaten when frozen.
-Lots of people eat yogurt after or between meals as snacks.
+Yogurt contributes to digestion and provides various vitamins for good health.
+Many children and ladies like to try it when it is cool or frozen, after or between meals as snacks.

 Yogurt in small plastic bags is usually eaten directly.
 The canned yogurts of big companies are often mixed with ice, adding fruits according to their preferences, such as mango, and strawberry, becoming a tasty drink for both children and adults.

-The cost of a box of yogurts is under 10,000 VND.
+The cost of a box of yogurt is under 10,000 VND.
 You can easily find them in grocery stores in Vietnam, but we recommend you buy them in supermarkets where they have better storage capacity.
-And a yogurt glass after being processed in the cafe costs from 25,000 VND to 60,000 thousand VND.
+A yogurt glass after being processed in the cafe costs from 25,000 VND to 60,000 thousand VND.

 5. Fruit juice

-You can find various fruits in Vietnam almost all year round because the country locates in the tropical region.
-Each fruit season comes, and the farmers can’t sell them all, so they take them to juice to drink.
+You can find various fruits in Vietnam almost all year round because the country is located in a tropical region.
+When fruit season comes, the farmers can’t sell them all, so they process them into juice to drink.

-Because the taste is quite flavorful, fruit juice is more popular throughout the country, becoming a familiar daily nutritious drink.
-To serve the large demand in the neighborhoods, many fruit-juice shops have emerged, and even in a few cafes, you can order a glass of refreshing juice.
+To serve the large demand in the neighborhoods, many fruit juice shops have emerged, and even in a few cafes, you can order a glass of refreshing juice.

 Various fruit juices, such as mango, pineapple, guava, and watermelon juice, are added with sugar and ice to serve.
 A glass of cold fruit juice is great for hot days in Vietnam.
-Let’s try a glass!
+Let’s try one!

 6. Sugarcane juice

-Along the streets or local markets in Vietnam, you occasionally notice a wheeled cart and a bunch of sugar cane nearby, which serves fresh sugar cane juice.
+Along the streets or in the local markets in Vietnam, you occasionally notice a wheeled cart and a bunch of sugar cane nearby, which serves fresh sugar cane juice.

-Juice from sugarcane comes into an ice glass, which is good for those who work hard, need rehydration and energy, or for anyone who wants to be refreshed in hot weather.
+Juice from sugarcane is poured into an ice glass, which is good for those who work hard, need rehydration and energy, or for anyone who wants to be refreshed in hot weather.
 Sugarcane juice has a mild sweet taste that is easy to consume for most people.

-Sugarcane juice has a natural aroma, so most children and adults love this drink.
-Additionally, the price is very affordable, only 10,000 VND a glass, so most people can buy it.
+Sugarcane juice has a natural aroma, so children and adults love this drink.
+Additionally, the price is so affordable, only 10,000 VND a glass.

 7. Fresh coconut water